Dynamical Boson Stars: Dynamics of boson stars

-\emph{Catastrophe theory} is part of the study of dynamical systems that began in the 1960s and studies large changes in systems resulting from small changes to certain important parameters (for a physics-oriented review see~\cite{0034-4885-45-2-002}).
+\emph{Catastrophe theory} is part of the study of dynamical systems that began in the 1960s and studies large changes in systems resulting from small changes to certain important parameters (for a physics-oriented review see \citealt{0034-4885-45-2-002}).
 Its use in the context of boson stars is to evaluate stability, and to do so one constructs a series of solutions in terms of a limited and appropriate set of parameters.
 Under certain conditions, such a series generates a curve smooth everywhere except for certain points.
 Within a given smooth expanse between such singular points, the solutions share the same stability properties.
 In other words, bifurcations occur at the singular points so that solutions after the singularity gain an additional, unstable mode.
-Much of the recent work in this area confirms the previous conclusions from linear perturbation analysis~\cite{2010PhRvD..81l4041T,2011PhRvD..83h4046T,2011PhRvD..83d4027T,2011PhRvD..84d4054T} and from earlier work with catastrophe theory~\cite{Kusmartsev:2008py}.
+Much of the recent work in this area confirms the previous conclusions from linear perturbation analysis \citep{2010PhRvD..81l4041T,2011PhRvD..83h4046T,2011PhRvD..83d4027T,2011PhRvD..84d4054T} and from earlier work with catastrophe theory \citep{Kusmartsev:2008py}.
+Another recent work using catastrophe theory finds that rotating stars share a similar stability picture as nonrotating solutions \citep{Kleihaus:2011sx}.
+However, only fast spinning stars are subject to an ergoregion instability \citep{2008PhRvD..77l4044C}.

-Another recent work using catastrophe theory finds that rotating stars share a similar stability picture as nonrotating solutions~\cite{Kleihaus:2011sx}.
-However, only fast spinning stars are subject to an ergoregion instability~\cite{2008PhRvD..77l4044C}.
+A recent and promising alternative method to determine the stability bounds of self-gravitating astrophysical objects, and in particular of boson stars, makes use of a new measure of shape complexity known as configurational entropy \citep{Gleiser:2015rwa}.
+Their results for the critical stability region agree with those of traditional perturbation methods with an accuracy of a few percent or better.